jaspector

 Walk-in hours are Monday through Friday, 9:30 a.m. to 3:00 p.m.; general operation is Monday through Friday, 8:00 a.m. to 4:00 p.m.

-Typical inspection sequence: Zoning, legal title, soil test, sanitary permit, and fill and grade permit if needed should be in hand before the zoning permit is issued; for dwellings, UDC inspections occur during construction
+Typical sequence: Zoning, legal title, soil test, sanitary permit, and fill and grade permit if needed should be in hand before the zoning permit is issued; for dwellings, UDC inspections occur during construction

 County fee schedule includes a reinspection fee and staff note that peak-season permitting can be slow if applications are incomplete

-Do I need a building permit in unincorporated Langlade County, WI?
+01 Do I need a building permit in unincorporated Langlade County, WI?

 Construction of a building, addition, porches, decks, and other structures in zoned areas; zoning permit required for structures valued at $1,000 or more; fill and grade permit required for qualifying excavation or grading near navigable water

-How much does a building permit cost in unincorporated Langlade County, WI?
+02 How much does a building permit cost in unincorporated Langlade County, WI?

+Building permit fees in unincorporated Langlade County, WI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 for some non-waterfront accessory buildings under 750 square feet and $100 for some waterfront accessory structures, depending on category.
 Fees are calculated as: Waterfront new residential buildings, additions, attached garages, and trusses $250; non-waterfront same category $150; accessory buildings, detached garages, decks, and boathouses vary from $50 to $150 based on size and waterfront status; commercial and industrial permits vary by project size and type.
 Plan check fee: Not separately published on the fee schedule reviewed.

-How long does it take to get a building permit in unincorporated Langlade County, WI?
+03 How long does it take to get a building permit in unincorporated Langlade County, WI?

-What work is exempt from building permits in unincorporated Langlade County, WI?
+04 What work is exempt from building permits in unincorporated Langlade County, WI?

-How do I schedule a building inspection in unincorporated Langlade County, WI?
+05 How do I schedule a building inspection in unincorporated Langlade County, WI?

-Inspections can be scheduled via: Contact the department or the UDC inspector directly; permit applications may be dropped off at the office even when clo.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Langlade County, WI via: Contact the department or the UDC inspector directly; permit applications may be dropped off at the office even when clo.